LuckyKo/rimworldmods/SocialInteractions/architecture.md

 - **`SocialInteractionsModSettings`**: Holds all configurable options (API keys, flags for features/interactions, prompt template, UI/UX settings).
 - **`SocialInteractionsMod`**: Implements the in-game settings UI.
 - **Extensive Configuration**: Numerous settings for fine-tuning all aspects of the mod's behavior, from dating mechanics to LLM parameters.
+- **Multi-API Support**: Configuration options for different LLM API types with their specific settings.

+### 9. `ChatLogManager.cs` (Chat History)
+- **Static class** managing the storage and retrieval of all chat messages.
+- **ChatMessage Class**: Represents individual messages with speaker, recipient, timestamp, type, and formatting information.
+- **Message Types**: Supports different message types (LLMChat, GameEvent, DateEvent, CombatEvent) for filtering.
+- **Integration**: Works with SpeechBubbleManager to store all interactions for later review in the chat log window.

 ## Job Drivers